chinonso810/alx-system_engineering-devops/0x00-shell_basics/README.md

 	3. The file "3-listfiles" contains a script that displays the current directory contents in long format.

 	4. The "4-listmorefiles" file writes a script that display current directory contents, including hidden filees.

+	5. The "5-listfilesdigitonly" file contains a script that display  current directory contents.
+		.
+Long format
+		. with user and group IDs displayed numerically
+		.
+And hidden files (starting with .)